 The outcome tracking strategy is designed to be used during project implementation to collect data and support project staff in monitoring their own progress towards achieving anticipated outcomes.
 The outcome tracking strategy consists of a narrative that explains elements within the outcome tracker and provides a plan to manage data collection, systems, and staffing.
 The narrative must describe a relevant and accurate means for measuring each project objective and indicator.
-The narrative should include details to describe who, when, and how the project will collect, manage, and assess data.
+The narrative should include a plan that details who, when, and how the project will collect, manage, and assess data.
 The narrative must also identify data management systems, and/or the development or improvement of a data management system to collect and assess project data.

 Describe the outcome tracking strategy for the proposed project.
-Include information to identify data collection tools and processes, staffing, how data will be assessed, and any system that will be used and/or developed to manage data.
+The applicant should include information to identify data collection tools and processes, staffing, how data will be assessed, and any system that will be used and/or developed to manage data.
+The outcome tracking strategy should include a description of how the resulting information will be used to inform improvement of funded activities.
+Describe any expected challenges to tracking outcomes and how they will be addressed.